byu-cpe/ComputingBootCamp/website/faculty/WorkingNotes.md

 ## VS Code - CREATE, SELF_PACED, BY_WHOM?
 - I had students balk at using VS code last summer.
 I plan on telling them they ing them use something without a good debugger was not worth it.
 - Need to flesh this out, have listed a few topics on the page itself.
+- Jeff: I've added a list of topics to cover during the lecture.

 ## Linux Stuff - SELF_PACED, UPDATE, BY_WHOM?
 - Clearly needs fixing up - was the result of a good 4 minutes of my time last spring...